PokemonUnity/old-documentation/README.md

-# My Awesome Book
+# Pokémon Unity Wiki

-This file file serves as your book's preface, a great place to desccribe your book's content and ideas.
+This file is the beginning of the new wiki for Pokemon Unity documentation.